Learning to Rank for Blind Image Quality Assessment: IQA Experiments

 It is rather inspiring that our approach statistically yields the best result across all databases.
 The proposed method coupled with CORNIA shows the best performance on the TID2013 and LIVEMD databases.
 Moreover, across all the distortion categories of all the databases, the performance of the proposed method is highly comparable with state-of-the-art BIQA algorithms.
 It is notable that BRISQUE-L performs poorly on the CSIQ database.
 This is mainly due to the weak correlation between ${{\mathbf f}}^{BRL}$ and the quality scores of the CSIQ database, as illustrated in Fig. 7.
 In contrast, the proposed method combats this drawback, again demonstrating the efficacy of employing the fused NSS features.

 Scatter plots (for each of the entire LIVE, LIVEMD, CSIQ, and TID2013 databases) of the predicted quality scores versus DMOS/MOS on the test sets are shown in Fig. \ref{scatter}.
+We performed a logistic regression for each database separately, because the scales of the DMOS/MOS values in the LIVE, LIVEMD, TID2013, and CSIQ databases are different from each other.
 The tight clustering property and the monotonic relationship compared to DMOS/MOS demonstrate the impressive consistency between the predicted quality scores by the proposed BIQA approach and the human opinions of quality.

 We report the standard deviations of SRCC values on the entire dataset over the 100 trials and the weighted averages across the four databases in Table \ref{StdPfm}.
 The randomness of the train-test split coupled with that of constructing PIPs leads to higher fluctuations in the performance of the proposed approach compared to the best BIQA methods.
-However, the standard deviation of the proposed method is still comparative with those of BLIINDS-II and ${{\mathbf f}}^{all}{ \sf{SVR}}$.
+However, the standard deviation of the proposed method is still comparable with those of BLIINDS-II and ${{\mathbf f}}^{all}{ \sf{SVR}}$.
 From Table \ref{pfmALL}, Fig. \ref{scatter}, and Table \ref{StdPfm}, we conclude that our method correlates highly with human perception of image quality and is insensitive to datasets.